 Buried Claro, North Yorkshire

-James Pullan Harland was born in Burby, Yorkshire in 1899, the son of Thomas Michael and Mary Helen Harland.
+James Pullan Harland was born in Burby, Yorkshire on the 3rd January 1899, the son of Thomas Michael and Mary Helen Harland.
 Mary had been born in Linton, but in 1911, the family were living at 216 Harehills Avenue, Leeds where Thomas was a laundryman.
 At that time James was 12 and was attending school.